Kidnapping and murder of Eloá Cristina Pimentel

-The kidnapping and murder of Eloá Cristina Pimentel, as it is known, refers to the October 2008 incident involving 15-year-old Brazilian girl Eloá Cristina Pimentel, who was kidnapped, taken against her will and held hostage before being murdered by her 22-year-old ex boyfriend, Lindemberg Alves who stalked her and believed they were dating.
-He began stalking her when he was 20, and Eloá was 12.
-Additionally, Eloa, was shot by Alves during the incident.
+The kidnapping and murder of Eloá Cristina Pimentel, refers to the October 2008 incident involving 15-year-old Brazilian girl Eloá Cristina Pimentel, who was kidnapped, taken against her will and held hostage before being murdered by her 22-year-old ex boyfriend, Lindemberg Alves, who didn’t approve of their breakup.
+Their relationship started when he was 20 and Eloá was 12.
+Eloá was shot by Alves during the incident.

 The tragedy received major media exposure, not only because of the murder, but also because of blatant mistakes made by the São Paulo police.
-Eloá Pimentel was held as a hostage for 100 hours – the longest kidnapping ever registered in the State of São Paulo.
-The trial of Alves commenced on 13 February 2012, exactly three years and four months after the crime.
+Eloá Pimentel was held as a hostage for 100 hours, the longest kidnapping ever registered in São Paulo.
+The trial of Alves commenced on 13 February 2012.

 Kidnapping

 On 13 October 2008, Eloá Pimentel, Nayara da Silva and two male friends were working on a school project when Pimentel's 22-year-old ex-boyfriend, Lindemberg Fernandes Alves, broke into her apartment in Santo André, São Paulo, holding a pistol.
-He soon released the two boys but held Pimentel and da Silva.
-The Grupo de Ações Táticas Especiais (Special Tactical Actions Group, or GATE) closely followed the situation.
-On 16 October, da Silva was eventually released by Alves, but she offered to return to the apartment, as requested by the police, to try to negotiate with the kidnapper.
+He soon released the two boys but held Pimentel and Silva.
+The police Grupo de Ações Táticas Especiais (Special Tactical Actions Group, or GATE) closely followed the situation.

+On 16 October, Silva was released by Alves, but she offered to return to the apartment, as requested by the police, to try to negotiate with the kidnapper.
 After she entered the apartment, she was held hostage again.
-Hours later, after hearing gunshots, the GATE decided to storm the apartment, however many dispute this and state that there were no gunshots before the police forced their entry into the apartment.
-They eventually stopped and immobilized Alves, but not before he shot Pimentel twice and da Silva once.
+Hours later, after hearing gunshots, the GATE decided to storm the apartment.
+Many dispute this and state that there were no gunshots before the police forced their entry into the apartment.
+They eventually stopped and immobilized Alves, but not before he shot Pimentel twice and Silva once.

-Pimentel was taken to the hospital, where she was declared brain dead and taken off life support on 18 October, at 23:30 BRT (2:30 GMT on 19 October), thirty minutes before the beginning of BRST.
+Pimentel was taken to the hospital, where she was declared brain dead and taken off life support on 18 October, at 23:30 BRT (2:30 GMT on 19 October).
+Silva survived being shot.

 Aftermath

-Pimentel's body was buried in Jardim Santo André cemetery, Santo André, in a ceremony attended by ten thousand people.
+Pimentel was buried in Jardim Santo André cemetery, Santo André, in a ceremony attended by ten thousand people.
 Her heart, lungs, liver, pancreas, kidneys and cornea were donated to the benefit of seven people.
 It was later discovered that her father, Everaldo Pereira dos Santos, was a suspect in the murder of two people in the state of Alagoas.
 Dos Santos fled during the incident but was captured in Maceió on December 28, 2009.

-Alves' trial lasted for four days in February 2012.
+Alves' trial lasted for four days during February 2012.
 He was found guilty on twelve counts and sentenced to 98 years and ten months of imprisonment.
-Brazilian law, however, limits the penalty time to thirty years.
+Brazilian law limits the penalty time to thirty years, so the sentence was reduced.